 Survival backpack is what you take with you once you face an extreme change in your surroundings, be it a natural disaster, civil unrest or the fall of our civilization.
 Contrary to the famous “bug out bag” (which serves you for about 5 days till you can reach a safe haven), a survival backpack holds all possible items that you need in order to survive for an unlimited period of time.

 A well-assembled survival backpack will keep you alive and safe, and will tend to your basic survival needs.
-You are probably familiar with the rule of 3 that defines the maximum amount of time you can survive without the following essentials:
+You are probably familiar with the rule of 3 (sometimes known as rule of fours) that defines the maximum amount of time you can survive without the following essentials:

 - Air: 3 minutes